Halston: Career

-Early years
+Millinery career

-In 1952, Halston moved to Chicago, where he enrolled in a night course at the School of the Art Institute of Chicago, and worked as a window dresser.
-In 1953, he opened his own hat business.
+In 1953, Halston opened his own hat business.
 His first customer was radio actress and comedian Fran Allison.
-Halston's hats were also bought by Kim Novak, Gloria Swanson, Deborah Kerr, and Hedda Hopper.
+Halston's hats were also bought by Kim Novak, Gloria Swanson, Deborah Kerr, Irene Dunne, and Hedda Hopper.

-Halston's first big break came when the Chicago Daily News ran a brief story on his hats.
-In 1957, he opened his first shop, the Boulevard Salon, on North Michigan Avenue.
-It was at this point that he began to use his middle name to trade under.
-During his childhood, he had been referred to as Halston to distinguish between himself and his uncle Roy.
 Halston moved to New York City in late 1957, first working for milliner Lilly Daché.
 Within a year, he had been named the co-designer at Daché, became acquainted with several fashion editors and publishers, and left Daché's studio to become head milliner for department store Bergdorf Goodman in their customer milliner salon.

+Halston achieved widespread recognition after designing the pillbox hat worn by Jacqueline Kennedy to her husband's presidential inauguration in 1961.
+However, the success was not enough to revive the declining millinery industry, as women increasingly abandoned hats in favor of bouffant hairstyles.